SRE in Schools

 This module explores the basics of preparing and delivering a lesson, and introduces participants to the curriculum and how to use it effectively.
 Participants will also consider different teaching and learning styles, and how to ask and answer questions.

-Module 4: Group Management (2 hrs)
+Module 4: Classroom Management (2 hrs)

 This module helps participants explore the biblical background of discipline, and consider various strategies for appropriate and effective management of children to ensure that quality teaching and learning occurs.